wdawson/okta.github.io/_source/_posts/2018-02-13-secure-spring-microservices-with-oauth.md

 **Changelog:**

-* May 11, 2018: Updated to use Spring Boot 2.0.
+* May 11, 2018: Updated to use Spring Boot 2.0 and Okta Sign-In Widget 2.0.8.
 See the example app changes in [spring-boot-microservices-example#17](https://github.com/oktadeveloper/spring-boot-microservices-example/pull/17); changes to this post can be viewed in [okta.github.io#2047](https://github.com/okta/okta.github.io/pull/2047).